giocomai/omeka-s-docker/README.md

 You will also find a "docker-compose_local_example.yml".
 Adjust the lines where you find "FIXME", update your `database.ini` as shown above, and you should be good to go with an instance of Omeka S on your local machine at the 172.20.0.1 address.

-## Installing a Theme Automatically
+## Installing Themes Automatically

-You can automatically download and install a theme by setting the `OMEKA_THEME_URL` environment variable.
-This should point to a ZIP file of a valid Omeka S theme.
+You can automatically download and install themes by setting the `OMEKA_THEMES` environment variable.
+This should contain one or more URLs (one per line) pointing to ZIP files of valid Omeka S themes.

-The ZIP archive is expected to contain a single folder at its root (as most Omeka themes do).
-That folder will be extracted into the `themes` directory inside your persistent volume.
+The ZIP archives are expected to contain a single folder at their root (as most Omeka themes do).
+These folders will be extracted into the `themes` directory inside your persistent volume.

 ### Example